jcwang123/BA-Transformer/README.md

 ### Point Maps

 For your convenience, we release the processed maps and the dataset division.

 Please download them from [Baidu Disk](https://pan.baidu.com/s/1pNbH5zUI8Dw_ZAC8Iq9f7w).

-Code：kmqr
+Code：kmqr.

+The file names are equal to the original image names.

 ### Training and testing